TeamIllusionCMIT/vrx-codespaces/README.md

-# vrx
+# 🧰 vrx codespace template
-typa time we on typa time we on
+this is a github codespaces configuration for the virtual robotx competition.

-this repo contains the code for team illusion's vrx submission
+this repo is licensed under the mit license which is very permissive

-it's licensed under mit.
+to get started, clone the repository and press <kbd>.</kbd>